thomasghc/thomasghc.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my homepage."
+title: "Welcome to my homepage!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is my personal profile [GitHub Link](https://thomasghc.github.io/).
-My research interest includes natural language processing and information science.
+I am a librarian keen on artificial intelligence technology,photography, food and sports.

 Main Experiences
 ======
   - work for Peking University Library since July, 2023.
 [PKUL Link](https://www.lib.pku.edu.cn/)

-  - obtain a master's degree in information science in the Institute of Scientific and Technical Information of China in Jan, 2023.
+  - obtain a master's degree in information science in the Institute of Scientific and Technical Information of China in January, 2023.
 [ISTIC Link](https://www.istic.ac.cn/)

   - obtain a bachelor's degree in software engineering in Peking University in July, 2020.
 [PKU Link](https://www.pku.edu.cn/)